Sameer-Sethuram/SwYtch-Team-Monkey/data/MODELING_FEATURE_NAMES/HOW_TO_MODEL.md

     top_features_layoffs = pickle.load(f)

-Each entry in the dictionary contains a list of column names that are in the csv's in the folder data/reduced With this in mind, you should also load the dataframes present in that folder to access the data for modeling.
+Each entry in the dictionary contains a list of column names that are in the csv's in the folder data/reduced Each dictionary contains another dictionary with the lagged correlations in them.
+These will be very advantageous towards forecasting trends.
+See model_feature_selection.ipynb for more clarity on how these look.
+With this in mind, you should also load the dataframes present in that folder to access the data for modeling.
 The labels for the features are in data/labels, and are csv files, load those too so that you can train the model.